irmen/Pyro4/docs/source/Introduction.rst

     $ python client.py
     What is your name?
 Irmen
     Hello, Irmen.
 Here is your fortune message:
-    Behold the warranty -- the bold print giveth and the fine print taketh away.'
+    Behold the warranty -- the bold print giveth and the fine print taketh away.

 Right that works like a charm but we are now going to use Pyro to make this into a greeting server that you can access easily from anywhere.
 The :file:`greeting.py` is going to be our server.
 We'll need to import the